Peridot-sh/peridot/comparisons/index.md

 - Lack of visibility into usage
 - No control over which models are used
 - Shadow AI across teams
 - Rising and unpredictable LLM costs

+This introduces **data leakage risk** → [How to prevent data leakage in AI](../questions/how-to-prevent-data-leakage-in-ai.md)

 Peridot is designed to solve these problems by acting as a **control layer for AI inside your organization**.